 Hip hop magazine’s annual XXL Freshman cover generates significant debate in the rap community, regardless of whether the public consider it to be important or not anymore.
-Its role in the culture has definitely diminished, though the choices and omissions are always intriguing to see whether they truly represent the current climate of American hip hop or not.
+Its role in the culture always finds a way to raise ears and eyebrows.
+Even with the controversy, the choices and omissions are always intriguing to see whether they truly represent the current climate of American hip hop or not.

 This year’s XXL Freshman saw a total of 9 rappers rather than the usual ten, reportedly due to Lil Skies’ last-minute withdrawal.
 Compared to last year’s Freshman list, the 2018 crop hold much more relevancy and value in longevity, though the quality of music and artistic skill from each figure varies.